nadrino/kotor-walkthrough/kotor/walkthrough/060_Manaan.md

 	- Tell me about Zuulan Sentar. -> On Dantoine
 	- Tell me about Lorgal. -> Here on Manaan
 	- Is there anything else?
-- Rappeler Bastila et Jolee
-- Go to store
+- Go to Shady Rodian -> pazaak cards seller
 	- See inventory
+- Rappeler Bastila et Jolee (levelup Bastila 14)
+- Go to the general store
+    - Buy Advanced Stun Ray for T3
-- Go to Hotel -> Banter
+- Go to Hotel -> Banter (right side of the funtain ?)
 	- So you don't have a problem with Malak and the Sith?
 - Hotel man
 	- Who are the witnesses in the hotel?